Raoshwill99/stxsustain/README.md

 - Transfer verified carbon credits between users
 - Marketplace for listing and trading carbon credits
 - Integration with real-world data sources for carbon offset projects
+- Governance system for community-driven decision making
 - Track total carbon credits in the system
 - Manage verifiers for credit validation and data sources for project input

 ## Smart Contract

-The core of this project is a Clarity smart contract that manages carbon credits, facilitates a marketplace, and integrates real-world project data.
+The core of this project is a Clarity smart contract that manages carbon credits, facilitates a marketplace, integrates real-world project data, and implements a governance system.
 Here are the main functions:

 ### Carbon Credit Management
 - `register-carbon-credits`: Allow users to register new carbon credits tied to specific projects